singharyan006/algo-practice/README.md

 - The concept of mergeSort and how beautifully are these algorithms are directly associated with our real lives.
 - How recursion builds up the solution from the ground.
 - The importance of clean code, small reusable functions, and test-driven thinking.
+- The fundamentals of linked lists — how they work under the hood and how to implement one from scratch without built-in data structures.

 ---